dtcenter/METplus/docs/Contributors_Guide/add_use_case.rst

 Create a Pull Request
 =====================

-Create a pull request to merge the changes from your branch into the develop branch.
+Create a pull request to merge the changes from the working branch into the develop branch.
 More information on this process can be found in the :ref:`GitHub Workflow <gitHub-workflow>` chapter under "Open a pull request using your browser."